tud-hri/joan/docs/modules-hardwaremanager.md

 In here the first thing you do is find your plugged in USB device in the list of `available HID devices`.
 In this example we have a Xbox Controller connected and will try and preview the inputs.
-Also notice that there are presets available for both x-box and playstation controllers.
+Also notice that there are presets available for both Xbox and PlayStation controllers.

 [ ![](gifs/modules-hardwaremanager-joysticksettings.gif) ](gifs/modules-hardwaremanager-joysticksettings.gif)

-Now if you have a Logitech Steering Wheel or for example some other sort of HID device which is not an Xbox or Playstation controller you will have to check which channel does what.
+Now if you have a Logitech Steering Wheel or for example some other sort of HID device which is not an Xbox or PlayStation controller you will have to check which channel does what.
 So for example if you turn the steering wheel and see that both value #01 and value #02 are changing, you'll have to put the steering to channel 1 and 2 with a double resolution.
 This will take some trial and error but once you have your settings completed you can save them and re-use them. :)

 !!!
 Important
-    There is a bug where if you are using a newer generation X-box one controller it will not work with JOAN, this is due to the fact that windows blocks any input from the controller if it is not used in the active process.
+    There is a bug where if you are using a newer generation Xbox one controller it will not work with JOAN, this is due to the fact that windows blocks any input from the controller if it is not used in the active process.
 And since we use multiprocessing this is impossible to guarantee.
 The fix for this is using the `X-Input` library, which is still on our list.
-For now, it will just not work with the later generation x-box controllers :(.
+For now, it will just not work with the later generation Xbox controllers :(.

 ### SensoDrives
 This section is mainly important for TUD students who will have access to a SensoDrive wheel.
 Firstly, when you add a `sensodrive` as input